 When to talk to your doctor or pharmacist

 If you are having trouble sleeping, we hope these tips will help.
 However, if you’re still struggling to get a good nights rest, or if someone tells you that you have a snoring problem, consider talking to your doctor or pharmacist.
-Snoring is an indicator of apnea, which is associated with high blood pressure, heart disease, acid reflux, and fatigue.
+Snoring is an indicator of sleep apnea, which is associated with high blood pressure, heart disease, acid reflux, and fatigue.